-On behalf of the Board, I am pleased to present our company's Remuneration Report for the 2023 financial year and provide an update on Lynas Rare Earths' remuneration philosophy and outcomes this year.
+On behalf of the Board of Lynas Rare Earths, I am pleased to present our Remuneration Report for the 2024 financial year, my first report since being appointed as Chairman of the Nomination, Remuneration and Community Committee on 29 November 2023.

-Remuneration philosophy
+Remuneration framework

-Lynas' remuneration objective is to ensure that shareholder value is maximised by the attraction and retention of talented people.
+Lynas' remuneration objective is to maximise shareholder value by the attraction and retention of talented people.
 We remunerate our people competitively and consistently with comparable employment market conditions.
-Lynas is the largest producer of separated Rare Earths outside of China and our remuneration framework takes into account the global nature of the rare earths business and the complexity of the critical minerals supply chain.
+Lynas is the only ex-China producer of scale of separated Rare Earths and our remuneration framework takes into account the unique skills of our people, the global nature of the rare earths business and the complexity of the critical minerals supply chain.